-Before proceeding in creating your Split URL Test using Omniconvert make sure the tracking code is installed on all the pages you desire to include into this experiment.
+Before proceeding in creating your Split URL Test, make sure the tracking code is installed on all the pages you want to include in this experiment.

 You can find more details regarding how to install the tracking code here.